 *This post contains affiliate links that if you click I may receive a small commission on.
 But I only ever recommend things I have tried myself.

 No time to read this post now?
-Scroll to the bottom to pin for later!
+Scroll to the bottom to pin it for later!

 When DMC released their Étoile threads at the end of 2018 I felt the excitement radiating out of my phone.
 These new glitter threads where all over my Instagram feed.
 There was just 1 problem though – everyone was using a filter over them to exaggerate the glitter.